 How to Maintain Moisture:

-- Use a water-based leave-in conditioner, such as the Mielle Organics Pomegranate & Honey Leave-In Conditioner.
+- Use a water-based leave-in conditioner, such as the OKAY Black Jamaican Castor Oil Moisture Growth Leave In Conditioner

 - Follow the LOC (Liquid, Oil, Cream) or LCO method to lock in moisture.

-- Deep condition weekly with a product like TGIN Honey Miracle Hair Mask to restore hydration.
+- Deep condition regularly with a product like Design Essentials Natural Almond & Avocado Wash Day Deep Moisture Masque to restore hydration.

 3. Protect Your Ends